mperham/asynq/README.md

 # Asynq

 Asynq provides a simple Ruby API for creating Sidekiq background jobs.
-It's an alternative to `Sidekiq::Client` which is Ractor-safe.
+It's a Ractor-safe alternative to `Sidekiq::Client`.

-Note that Asynq does not support any testing modes or batch job creation.
+Note that Asynq purposefully does not have many features.
+Possible future features:

+* Bulk job creation
+* Client middleware

+Open a new issue and tell us your ideas!

 ## Installation